Important: Client ID Update

 As of January 1, 2021, the Alberta Energy Regulator (AER) has the regulatory authority to manage surface material leases and licences under certain conditions.
 The AER can review and issue dispositions for borrow pits subject to these conditions:

-- Only sand, silt or clay materials are removed; and,
+- Only sand, silt or clay materials are removed.

 - Material is to be used for non-commercial, personal use (not for sale and only in respect of an operator’s energy resource activity).

-If a borrow pit application does not meet those conditions, Alberta Environment and Protected Areas is the regulatory authority.
+If a borrow pit application does not meet those conditions, the Government is the regulatory authority.

-Additional resources can be found on the AER’s website or by contacting the AER’s Customer Contact Centre:
+Additional resources can be found on the AER website.

 Sand and gravel program review

-The department is committed to updating surface material extraction programs to reflect improvements in scientific knowledge as well as Albertans’ changing regulatory expectations.
-The department has been conducting a review and developed draft recommendations to improve oversight and efficiencies in Alberta’s surface material extraction program.
+The Government is committed to updating surface material extraction programs to reflect improvements in scientific knowledge as well as Albertans’ changing regulatory expectations.
+The Government has been conducting a review and developed draft recommendations to improve oversight and efficiencies in Alberta’s surface material extraction program.